igordanchenko/react-photo-album/docs/documentation.md

 ## RenderContainer

 `PhotoAlbum` container can be customized via the `renderContainer` render function.
+Please note that you must pass the `containerRef` ref to your container element (see [example](/examples/renderers#CustomContainer)).

 ### RenderContainer Props